mBarlescu/chatty/README.md

 React Chatty
 =====================

-A simple chat platform on a websocket server
+A simple chat platform made with react on a websocket server

 ### Usage